-Being nominated as Vice President of the JFK Rotary Chapter is tremendous personal success for me.
+Being nominated as Vice President of the JFK Rotary Chapter is a tremendous personal success for me.
 Being an active participant with The JFK Rotary, The JFK Chamber of Commerce, and The Queens Chamber of Commerce allows DH2 to build upon relationships and new business opportunities.

 3. We know you as part of the airport community; however, you are part of a larger global network of transportation providers.
 Tell us about how you balance both.

 Global travel continues to grow day to day and DH2 has invested in partnering with quality affiliates around the globe.
 Our international partners know us as their go-to resource for all of their transportation needs in NYC and the tri-state area.
 We often travel to different markets to see first-hand our affiliate operations to ensure that they align with our brand in New York.

 We also invite partners to NY so they can recognize the magnitude of managing ground transportation here and they quickly agree that DH2 is their best affiliate partner to trust with their clients.
 There have been many surveys conducted to determine why decision-makers will choose a large franchise over an independent.
 The main reason listed is “for consistent reliability”.
 That’s what DH2 offers over technology rideshare and huge conglomerates.
 Our personal touch is on every reservation we complete.
 Whether domestically or internationally- our clients know DH2 will get them there and back safely and reliably.